openspending/fiscal-data-package/spec/index.md

 #### Accounts

 Whilst strictly not an entity, the concept of an "account" from which money is spent or into which money is deposited is common and closely resembles an "entity" in terms of functionality within fiscal analysis (e.g. tracing the movement of money between different pots).
-Recommended fields on an account dimension are:
+Recommended attributes on an account dimension are:

 * `title`: The fund into which the revenue item will be deposited.
 (This refers to a named revenue stream.)
 * `id`: The internal code identifier for the fund.